1F47E/powjabbar/README.md

 ### Client-Side Implementation

-With SHA-256 challange its easy for client-side implementation using JavaScript (see solver.js).
+With SHA-256 challange its easy for client-side implementation using JavaScript (see examples).

 ### Inspiration
 Heavely insipred by Islam Bekbuzarov and his https://github.com/blkmlk/ddos-pow